 The summit will include a focus on the integration of GEO and its work into the broader multilateral economic cooperation framework, reflecting the increasing emphasis in those forums on issues where GEO is active.

 The Summit will also provide a platform for Ministers, businesses, the philanthropic community, non-profits and other stakeholders to demonstrate their commitment to accelerating the delivery of the Strategic Plan adopted at the 2015 GEO Ministerial Summit in Mexico City.

 A range of opportunities will be provided for Ministers and others to highlight their capabilities and announce new actions in support of GEO.

-South Pacific countries are disproportionately exposed to the impacts of climate change, disasters and economic development challenges, and have critical and unique expertise and knowledge that is essential to the future work of GEO.
-As host, Australia will facilitate discussions on how South Pacific nations can engage with GEO, benefit from its efforts and contributing to its progress.
+Pacific Island Countries and Territories are disproportionately exposed to the impacts of climate change, disasters and economic development challenges, and have critical and unique expertise and knowledge that is essential to the future work of GEO.
+As host, Australia will facilitate discussions on how the Pacific Island Countries and Territories can engage with GEO, benefit from its efforts and contributing to its progress.

-In 2015, Ministers adopted a new Strategic Plan for GEO focused on three key priorities: sustainable development, climate change and disaster risk reduction.
-GEO’s efforts in these areas support three key global commitments:
+In 2015, Ministers adopted a new Strategic Plan for GEO.
+This new strategy called for GEO to support progress in key areas, including: sustainable development, climate change and disaster risk reduction.
+GEO’s efforts in these areas support three key global frameworks: